 The scorecard approach for ROI

-The quality of the sales forecast quite literally underpins the success (or failure) of the entire organization and all of its stakeholders, including customers, employees, upstream partners, and investors.
+The quality of the quite literally underpins the success (or failure) of the entire organization and all of its stakeholders, including customers, employees, upstream partners, and investors.
 The reason is simple: GIGO (or garbage in, garbage out).

 The idea is that if your most basic forecast assumptions are flawed, so is everything else, such as inventory levels, customer service, production scheduling, and all manner of budgets and plans.
 So much hinges on the accuracy of the sales forecast.
 But if your starting values for revenue, expense and whatever else are mere guesses, or last year’s numbers plus 5% (garbage in other words), your forecasts and plans are doomed from the start.